-4. Predetermined rates for F&A costs.
+- 4. Predetermined rates for F&A costs.
 Public Law 87-638 (76 Stat.
-437) authorizes the use of predetermined rates in determining the "indirect costs" (F&A costs in this Circular) applicable under research agreements with educational The stated objectives of the law are to simplify institutions. the administration of cost-type research and development contracts (including grants) with educational institutions, to facilitate the preparation of their budgets, and to permit more expeditious closeout of such contracts when the work is completed.
-In view of the potential advantages offered by this procedure, negotiation of predetermined rates for F&A costs for a period of two to four years should be the norm in those situations where the cost experience and other pertinent facts available are deemed sufficient to enable the parties involved to reach an informed judgment as to the probable level of F&A costs during the ensuing accounting periods.

-5. Negotiated fixed rates and carry-forward provisions.
-When a fixed rate is negotiated in advance for a fiscal year (or other time period), the over- or under-recovery for that year may be included as an adjustment to the F&A cost for the next rate negotiation.
+437) authorizes the use of predetermined rates in determining the "indirect costs" (F&A costs in this Appendix) applicable under research agreements with educational institutions.
+The stated objectives of the law are to simplify the administration of cost-type research and development contracts (including grants) with educational institutions, to facilitate the preparation of their budgets, and to permit more expeditious closeout of such contracts when the work is completed.
+In view of the potential advantages offered by this procedure, negotiation of predetermined rates for F&A costs for a period of two to four years should be the norm in those situations where the cost experience and other pertinent facts available are deemed sufficient to enable the parties involved to reach an informed judgment as to the probable level of F&A costs during the ensuing accounting periods. - 5.
+Negotiated fixed rates and carry-forward provisions.
+When a fixed rate is negotiated in advance for a fiscal year (or other time period), the over- or under-recovery for that vear may be included as an adjustment to the F&A cost for the next rate negotiation.
 When the rate is negotiated before the carry-forward adjustment is determined, the carry-forward amount may be applied to the next subsequent rate negotiation.
-When such adjustments are to be made, each fixed rate negotiated in advance for a given period will be computed by applying the expected F&A costs allocable to sponsored agreements for the forecast period plus or minus the carry-forward adjustment (over- or under-recovery) from the prior period, to the forecast distribution base.
+When such adjustments are to be made, each fixed rate negotiated in advance for a given period will be computed by applying the expected F&A costs allocable to sponsored agreements for the forecast period plus or minus the carryforward adjustment (over- or under-recovery) from the prior period, to the forecast distribution base.
 Unrecovered amounts under lump-sum agreements or cost-sharing provisions of prior years shall not be carried forward for consideration in the new rate negotiation.
 There must, however, be an advance understanding in each case between the institution and the cognizant Federal agency as to whether these differences will be considered in the rate negotiation rather than making the determination after the differences are known.
 Further, institutions electing to use this carry-forward provision may not subsequently change without prior approval of the cognizant Federal agency.
-In the event that an institution returns to a postdetermined rate, any overor under-recovery during the period in which negotiated fixed rates and carry-forward provisions were followed will be included in the subsequent postdetermined rates.
-Where multiple rates are used, the same procedure will be applicable for determining each rate.
+In the event that an institution returns to a postdetermined rate, any over- or underrecovery during the period in which negotiated fixed rates and carry-forward provisions were followed will be included in the subsequent postdetermined rates.
+Where multiple rates are used, the same procedure will be applicable for determining each rate. - 6.
+Provisional and final rates for F&A costs.
+Where the cognizant agency determines that cost experience and other pertinent facts do not justify the use of predetermined rates, or a fixed rate with a carry-forward, or if the parties cannot agree on an equitable rate, a provisional rate shall be established.
+To